-It is estimated that nearly 139 million litres of water per day has been saved to date as a result of First Fix repairs completed under the Metering Programme and Leakage Reduction Programme.
+It is estimated that nearly 122 million litres of water per day is being saved as a result of First Fix repairs completed under the Metering Programme and Leakage Reduction Programme.

 3. How to avail of the scheme

 Customers can avail of the scheme, once they are aware of a leak on their property.
 The CFA alarm is triggered where a constant flow of water to the property is identified (6 litres per hour over a 48 hour period).
 When a CFA alarm is recorded, customers are issued with a letter from Irish Water, indicating a potential leak on their property.